Become a Volunteer

 Board of Directors

 Special Olympics Nova Scotia is governed by a volunteer Board of Directors.
-The purpose is to oversee the execution of provincial mandates and assist in raising funds for financial sustainability.
-Members are accepted each year at the Fall Annual General Meeting following an interview with our Nominating Chair.
-The Board of Directors meet six (6) times per year at 4pm.
+The main purpose is oversight of our organizational mission and to assist in raising funds for financial sustainability.
+Members are nominated and the slate of officers are voted on at the Fall Annual General Meeting following an interview with our Nominating Chair.
+The Board of Directors typically meet six times per year.

 Regional Committee

-Across the province, Special Olympics grass-roots programs are executed by a Regional Committee.
-Within this committee are positions such as Regional Coordinator, Treasurer, Fundraising, Sport Development, Screening, Registrar, or Member at Large.
-All regional committee volunteers must complete a volunteer application as well as complete a child abuse registry form and police check (from the local committee).
+Across the province, Special Olympics grass-roots programs are organized, supported and delivered by a Regional Committee.
+Within this committee are positions including Regional Coordinator, Treasurer, Fundraising, Sport Development, Screening Officer, Registrar, or Member at Large.
+All regional committee volunteers must complete a volunteer application.
+This process includes completion of the “Safe Sport” online training, as well as a completing a child abuse registry form and police check (forms available from the local committee or by contacting your local law enforcement agency).
+We recognize the time and effort needed to complete these requirements, but they are in place to protect both volunteers and of course our Special Olympics athletes.

 To find a Regional Coordinator and learn more about these positions in your community please contact: